BuddyDeveloping/Velvet-Thunder/README.md

 4. Search for "Velvet Thunder"
 5. Click Install to install it
 6. From the menu bar click: Code > Preferences > Color Theme > Velvet Thunder

+### If there are any suggestions or issues feel free to contact me at buddydeveloping@gmail.com.